Marius Fiche

 Catherine Fiche, Marie Zélinsky, her husband

-By researching the letters written to Birkenau,
+By researching the letters written in Birkenau,

 Born in Ukraine in 1909,